Authoring Operators#

-Operators are pieces of code that will perform some action on data coming from other operators.
-They are the bits of code that can be chained together to build a data pipeline.
+Operators are pieces of code that perform work on data coming from other operators.
+You chain them together to build a data pipeline.

 Getting operators into podman storage#